JoseluMontoya/SICP/I: Building abstractions with procedures/Exercise-1.16.md

 > Design a procedure that evolves an iterative exponentiation process that uses
-> successive squaring and uses a logarithmic number of steps, as does =fast-exp=.
+> successive squaring and uses a logarithmic number of steps, as does `fast-exp`.
 > (Hint: Using the observation that $(b^{n/2})^2 = (b^2)^{n/2}$, keep, along
 > with the exponent $n$ and the base $b$, an additional state variable $a$, and
 > define the state transformation in such a way that the product $ab^n$ is